We love a sweatshirt. We’ve designed a few over the years (Rainbow, Apollon, Apollon pour hommes, Zèbre, Lion, Patricia…) and sewn even more of them…

 10. Modify the neckline

-As for the version above by @ceciletood there are a lot of different ways to modify the neckline of a garment. @bee_made customised an Apollon creating a laced neckline and shows you how to do it on her blog (please note the blog is only in French but has lots of pictures that can help you understand).
+There are a lot of different ways to modify the neckline of a garment. @bee_made customised an Apollon creating a laced neckline and shows you how to do it on her blog (please note the article is only in French but has lots of pictures that can help you understand).

 The laced neckline by @bee_made